-The American Shorthair cat is a large breed that loves to eat, so it’s essential to keep them active to avoid obesity and other risk factors associated with inactivity at bay!
-However, other than that, the American Shorthair cat is an excellent addition to your home, and they’re low maintenance so that any one of your family members can take care of them with no problems.
+The American Shorthair cat is a large breed that loves to eat, so keeping them active is essential to avoid obesity and other risk factors associated with inactivity at bay!
+However, other than that, the American Shorthair cat is an excellent addition to your home, and they’re low maintenance, so any one of your family members can take care of them with no problems.

 3. Scottish Fold/Straight Cats

 Considered one of the friendliest cat breeds, the Scottish Fold or Straight cats are unique in appearance and personality.
 They love to stalk their humans around the home and are just satisfied to stare at you!
-However, due to their friendly and passive behavior, they can be taken advantage of by other animals and even other cats.
+However, due to their friendly and passive behavior, other animals and even cats can take advantage of them.

 Scottish Fold cats are similar in character to the Ragdoll cat.
 They’re basically stalkers who follow their owners until they receive the attention they think they deserve.